OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 |--|--|--|
 | `WINDDIRECTION` | `ENVIRONMENT` | no |

-For each time stamp, the wind direction is entered in the dataset.
+For each time stamp, the wind direction is entered in the data set.

 | Name | Data type | Parent object | Mandatory | Storage type |
 |----|---|----|---|----|